Skip to content

 William (Bill) Agg, Hubert W. 'Bert' Allen, Leslie Allen (younger brother of Bert Allen), Geoffrey A. Asher, Leonard Atterton;

-Cyril Balaam, William (Bill) Bainbridge, John Baines, Norman S. Baines , William (Bill) Barnes, Walter Barnes, Alan Beck, George Bednall, Leslie Beeston, William 'Billy' Bell, Albert Bellamy, S. [Sidney?]
+Cyril Balaam, John William (Bill) Bainbridge, John Baines, Norman S. Baines , William (Bill) Barnes, Walter Barnes, Alan Beck, George Bednall, Leslie Beeston, William 'Billy' Bell, Albert Bellamy, S. [Sidney?]
 Bellamy, Bert Bennet, D. [Derek?]
-Bloodworth, Stanley Bond, Albert Bottomley, Jack Bottomley, Allan Bradbury, Sidney Bradley, Alex Brand, Percy Braybrook, Austin Brown, Michael A. 'Ma' Brown, Herbert Brownsell, William Burford, Reginald Burnett, Fred Burrows, William (Bill) Burton, Harry Butters;
+Bloodworth, Stanley Bond, Albert Bottomley, Jack Bottomley, Allan Bradbury, Sidney Bradley, Alex Brand, Percy Braybrook, Austin Brown, Michael A. 'Ma' Brown, Herbert Brownsell, William Burford, Reginald Burnett, Charles Frederick (Fred) Burrows, William (Bill) Burton, Harry Butters;

 William 'Bill' Carman, Reginald Carrington, Albert Chantry, George Chantry, Jess Charity, Jack Charles, Herbert L. 'Bert' Charlesworth , William 'Bill' Christian, Graham Clark, Charlie Clayton, Ronald Clipsham, Horace Collingwood, Richard 'Dick' Cook, George Coy, Arthur Cummings;